Why families of first responders are the silent victims

 And, while your irritability climbs to levels that are almost unbearable and all you want and seek is relief by whatever means possible, the family is there.

 This continues for days, then a week, and sometimes persists on for longer as your family watches from a helpless distance.

 Yet, no one is talking about them.
 Or, more importantly, to them.
 Why are there no large conferences or seminars aimed at the mental health of our family members?
 No far-reaching groups and programs aimed at the significant relationship between the first responder and their family?

 Research has begun to show some pretty scary statistics.
 Like, if a parent is suffering from PTSD, their children can begin to show the very same signs.
-And, there are endless studies that look at “compassion fatigue” and “secondary trauma” in therapists, counselors and social workers who walk with people through their trauma.
+And there are endless studies that look at “compassion fatigue” and “secondary trauma” in first responders as well as the therapists, counselors and social workers who walk with people through their trauma.
 And yet, surprisingly, there is little research on the impact these very same things have on the family.

 There has been a steady stream of media coverage on the impacts of PTSD on the first responder.
 Each, as you've guessed, deals only with that particular person.

 We put a lot of strain on our family members by pursuing our dreams and passions to engage in one of the most dangerous and satisfying careers there is.
 It's time to talk about how PTSD impacts them, too.

 This article, originally published January 2016, has been updated.